KULeuven-Diepenbeek/appdev-course/content/android/views.md

 }
 ```

+{{% notice note %}}
+It is common practice to include an "inner class"---just like you would in Java---as a ViewHolder: the above definition does not have a body.
+You can move some of the bind logic there or provide custom `onClick` events for the checkboxes.
+{{% /notice %}}

 The model, the `Todo` class, is very simple, holding only a string and a boolean:

 ```kt
 data class Todo(val title: String, val isDone: Boolean)
 ```

+Note that this means the list the RecyclerView shows is a `List<Todo>`: it's not list of primitives, it can be _anything_!
+The official [Android RecyclerView example on GitHub](https://github.com/android/views-widgets-samples/tree/main/RecyclerViewKotlin) is a "flower finder" app and shows a list of thumbnails and descriptions.

 ### 3. Initialize your adapter in the main activity